gorbypark/unisx/README.md

 ## Unisx

 `unisx` is a tiny (~512 bytes gzipped) React Native utility for Unistyles that simplifies the process of conditional styling.
-It allows you to apply a set of Unistyle styles based on certain conditions and component states, such as `pressed` or `hovered`.
-It was loosely inspired by the clsx utility that conditionally concatenates classNames into a string, however this utility's syntax differs and returns an array of styles.
+It allows you to apply a set of Unistyle styles based on certain conditions and component states, such as `pressed` or `hovered` by utilizings Unistyles dynamic functions feature.
+Unisx is loosely inspired by the clsx utility that conditionally concatenates classNames into a string, however this utility's syntax differs and returns an array of styles.

 ## Installation